 - Click on Apps > Marketplace Apps.

 - Select Lucidchart Diagrams.

 - Click "Data access" and make sure data access is granted.
 Please make sure that you also have API access enabled.
-See this screencast for details on how to do this.

 - Your permissions should now be granted inside your G Suite console as well as your 'Manage G Suite' page.
 Refresh your Lucidchart G Suite page to see a complete list of users from your domain.